 Perhaps the best thing about this is that it’s always there as a backup in case you run in to trouble with organic search or other methods of generating traffic.
 Once a campaign is up and running the hits will be instant, so there’s no waiting around to see the payoff.

-You can also target specific geographical locations, which is especially beneficial if you only serve a local area.
+You can also target specific geographical locations, which is especially beneficial if you only serve a local area the calais.

 Though there are certain quality guidelines, paid search is not driven by the content of your pages, but rather how much you are willing to spend.
 This means you can be on the first page of results straight away (though paid results are distinguishable for organic results).